- Depression can change patient’s daily life, social, and occupation function.

 - Non-medical treatments: with assessments done by professionals to determine depressive symptoms and causes.
-Offered treatment may include group therapy, individual psychotherapy, cognitive behavior therapy, mindfulness-based cognitive therapy, individual exercise therapy, phototherapy, and assisting in the learning of new behaviors and coping skills.
+Offered treatment may include group therapy, psychotherapy, cognitive behavior therapy, mindfulness-based cognitive therapy, individual exercise therapy, and phototherapy, and assisting in the learning of new behaviors and coping skills.

 - Electro-convulsive therapy: must be assessed by physicians and performed in a hospital.

 - Transcranial Magnetic Stimulation (rTMS): must be assessed by physicians, without hospitalization, and outpatient treatment may be performed.

 - Coordinate with the instructions of medical staff and continue to take medication regularly.
 For taking medicine, use small bags or boxes for medicine and put them in a visible place as a reminder to oneself to take medication on time.
 Do not stop medication or decrease the dosage by yourself.

 - Patients with depression need to maintain treatment and accompany.
 Family and friends should encourage, care for, and listen at appropriate times.
 The support and encouragement of family and friends are very important for recovery from the disease.

 - Arrange one’s own routine schedule, and keep a regulated lifestyle.
 Avoid smoking and excessive drinking